unm-digital-history/campus-history/essays/lobo-statues/index.md

 #### Almost done
 This is the end of the story, and you should see the text box scroll out of view followed by the background image.

-{% include juxtapose.html
-image1="images/lobo-image-6.jpeg"
-image2="images/lobo-image-7.jpeg"
-caption="Previous and new location of the Lobo"
-%}

 {% include scrollybox/bg-multi-long-close.html %}